OpenNMT/OpenNMT-tf/docs/configuration.md

 eval:
   # (optional) The batch size to use (default: 32).
   batch_size: 30
+  # (optional) Batch size is the number of "examples" or "tokens" (default: "examples").
+  batch_type: examples

   # (optional) Evaluate every this many steps (default: 5000).
   steps: 5000